Joining a Greek organization at Penn

 There are two major periods in which PHC recruits new members to its sororities: Fall Continuous Open Bidding (COB) in the Fall semester, and Spring Primary Recruitment in the Spring semester.
 All second-semester freshmen, as well as sophomores, juniors, and seniors are eligible to participate in primary recruitment if they meet the eligibility requirements.
 Fall COB is only open to sophomores, juniors, and seniors.

-Registration is required for Primary Recruitment, and opens in the Fall semester.
+Registration on Campus Director is required for Primary Recruitment, and opens in the Fall semester.
 It is due no later than the last day of the Fall term.
-The earlier a student registers, the greater the discount on the registration, which has a fee of up to $45.00.
+The earlier a student registers, the greater the discount on the registration.
+Fees start at $25 and increase up to $45 immediately prior to convocation.
+To register now, click here

 Convocation | Monday, January 8, 2018 - 7:00pm